 Why learn Leonese?
 This language doesn’t really have that much social prestige in Leon, not like Catalan does in Catalonia or Galician in Galicia.
 But the best reason to learn Leonese is the uniqueness of the language.
 Many books published in Leonese haven’t been translated into any other language.

 Where can I learn Leonese?
 Leonese is a rather difficult language to find good resources on, due to it being one of the most obscure languages.
-Memrise has one of the largest collections of Leonese language resources in English (many more are available if you speak Spanish).
+El Fueyu, a Leonese language and culture association, has one of the largest collections of Leonese language resources in English.
+Unfortunately, some of the resources they list are outdated or no longer available.
+Many more are available if you speak Spanish, for instance these Leonese activities offered by the University of Léon.

 Maltese is a language I have recently started to learn.
 Despite it being one of the most obscure languages on the planet, I find it fascinating.
 It is so much like Arabic, yet has hints of Italian and English in it too!